Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 In this lifecycle stage, three events can lead to state transitions:
 - **AppStarted**: leads to the lifecycle stage **Operational**.
 Please note that depending on your host system, there are multiple ways to start an app as indicated in the illustration.
 As this is an intentional start of the app, the apps mode will also switch from **Disabled** to **Enabled**.
-- **AppSettingsInvalidated**: happens if you [unset](/docs/cli#unset-settings-on-one-or-more-nodes) one or more app settings or your app was updated with a non-backwards-compatible app settings schema change.
+- **AppSettingsInvalidated**: happens if one or more app settings are [unset](/docs/cli#unset-settings-on-one-or-more-nodes) or your app was updated with a non-backwards-compatible app settings schema change.
 Note that you cannot `ax settings set` invalid settings, as the command automatically validates against the app settings schema.

 One event could happen that will not change the nodes lifecycle stage:
 - **AppSettingsValidated**: caused by every successful `ax settings set` command.